Woman washing her hands with water running from a faucet

 Although they may offer more durability and a longer lifespan than traditional water heaters, this comes at a price.

 Tankless water heaters have a hefty installation cost.
-A standard heating unit starts at $500-$600 while even the lowest-quality tankless heaters have a starting price of $1000, and it goes up from there.
+A standard heating unit starts at $500-$600, while even the lowest-quality tankless heaters start at $1000, which goes up from there.

 Additionally, the more expensive tankless water heaters are relatively more complex than traditional water heaters.
 Therefore, their installation process requires the expertise of a service professional.